-Alexander is getting closer to eating his FIRST PEANUT
+Alexander is getting closer to eating his FIRST PEANUT!

 The countdown to 1 whole peanut continues.
 January 20th is "P-DAY"